-DEPARTMENT OF PUBLIC WELFARE & DEPARTMENT OF COMMUNITY AND ECONOMIC DEVELOPMENT CRISIS INTERFACE PROJECT
+DEPARTMENT OF HUMAN SERVICES & DEPARTMENT OF COMMUNITY AND ECONOMIC DEVELOPMENT CRISIS INTERFACE PROJECT

-The DPW/DCED Crisis Interface Project, implemented with the FY 1993 program year, will continue.
+The DHS/DCED Crisis Interface Project, implemented with the FY 1993 program year, will continue.

 Under this LIHEAP crisis program integration, a portion of the LIHEAP funds allocated for weatherization will be used to alleviate specific LIHEAP crises.
-The following types of crises are included: the repair of a heating system; the repair of gas or other fuel lines; the replacement of an unrepairable heating system; the repair of broken windows; and pipe-thawing services.
+The following types of crises are included: furnace replacement; the repair of a heating system; the repair of gas or other fuel lines; the replacement of an unrepairable heating system; the repair of broken windows (if any of the other repairs are being completed); and pipe-thawing services.
 Specific DCED responsibilities include addressing the crisis situation within 48 hours, or 18 hours if the situation is considered to be life-threatening or health-threatening.